 State your main competitive advantages as clearly as possible.

-Hence, once you master this difference, you are halfway done on becoming a marketing guru.
+Hence, once you master this difference, you are halfway done with becoming a marketing guru.

 Focus on Unique Selling Proposition